 The Tor Browser, based on the Firefox browser, offers an option for using built-in phishing protection from the Google Safe Browsing service.
 This option is enabled by default in Firefox but disabled by default in the Tor Browser.
 The option was disabled in the Tor Browser some 11 months ago pending a full audit of the implementation.

 Google Safe Browsing and PhishTank can be used as an online service, or by periodically downloading lists of known fraudulent websites that addresses that users try to visit can be checked against.
-The latter is better for privacy and performance as it doesn’t transmit any information about which websites users visit to the service provider.
+The latter is better for privacy and performance as it doesn’t transmit any information about which websites users visits to the service provider.

 What consumers can do to protect themselves

-If you’ve fallen in love with one of the many lesser known alternative web browsers out there, then you should learn about their commitment to security.
+If you’ve fallen in love with one of the many lesser-known alternative web browsers out there, then you should learn about their commitment to security.
 You should install an anti-virus and malware protection program on your system, as you don’t necessarily have the same level of built-in security measurements as users of more popular web browsers enjoy.

 You can use a protection service like OpenDNS that offer some level of protection against phishing and malware.
-OpenDNS offers network-level protection, but it wouldn’t be as granular nor effective as software based protection.
+OpenDNS offers network-level protection, but it wouldn’t be as granular nor effective as software-based protection.
 However, it’s thousands and thousands of times better than having no protection at all.

 Software advertised with phishing and malware protection capabilities that are external to the browser (such as some anti-virus software) wouldn’t necessarily keep you protected.
 These programs don’t have access to what is going on in the browser when you’re communicating over encrypted channels (HTTPS) nor do they see unencrypted traffic at an early enough stage to fully keep you out of harm’s way.

-If your newfound love for alternative browsers has fallen on browser which is based on one of the existing browsers, it may support extensions developed for its ancestor.
+If your newfound love for alternative browsers has fallen on a browser which is based on one of the existing browsers, it may support extensions developed for its ancestor.
 After looking into the Netcraft toolbar, I probably wouldn’t recommend relying on an extension based phishing protection service alone without a thorough investigation of its capabilities.

-Feeling overwhelmed and unsure what to do?
+Feeling overwhelmed and unsure of what to do?
 Firefox, Google Chrome, Internet Explorer, Microsoft Edge, Opera, Safari, and Vivaldi are some good options that all come with malware and phishing protection built-in.
 You can consider switching to one of these browsers.